 - Credit card plans specify payment timing requirements.

-- Bond investors receive with their purchase a statement of the issuer's commitment to interest payments and the bond's maturity date.
+- Bond investors receive a statement with their purchase with the issuer's commitment to interest payments and the bond's maturity date.

-The contract will describe allowable changes, if any, that can be made to the time frame or payment terms during the life of the relationship.
+The contract will describe legal changes, if any, that can be made to the time frame or payment terms during the life of the relationship.

-- This might include, for instance, a clause allowing the debtor to make an early payoff.
+- Such a change might include, for instance, a clause allowing the debtor to make an early payoff.

 - Allowable changes may include the creditor's right to recall (revoke or take back) the loan before the end of its planned life.